Digital technologies and signal processing

-The 1st academic year begins with an "adjustment semester" tailored to the students' background.
+The 1st academic year with an « adjustment semester » tailored to the students' background.
 The lessons (primary and additional modules, in mathematics and social sciences) are cornerstones of an electronics engineer’s training course.

-The 2nd year is dedicated to learning the advanced techniques electronics engineers need to perfect, primarily in the fields of numerical electronics and real-time systems.
+The 2nd year is dedicated to learning the advanced techniques electronics engineers need to perfect, primarily in the fields of digital electronics and real-time systems.

 The 3rd year offer students the chance to further their training abroad, work in research, management or Health and pursue opportunities relating to:

 - embedded system engineering.